Your responsibilities

 Once enrolled, employees have eight weeks to decide if they want to stay with KiwiSaver.

-Send employer and employee contributions to Inland Revenue every month during payday filing.
-Inland Revenue then forwards the contributions to the employee’s KiwiSaver provider.
+Send employment information (including employer and employee contributions) to Inland Revenue for payday filing.
+Inland Revenue forwards the contributions to the employee’s KiwiSaver provider.

 Employee contributions

 The employee chooses the amount you need to deduct.
-There are five contribution rates of their before-tax pay — 3%, 4%, 6%, 8% or 10%.
+There are five contribution rates of their before-tax pay:

-If they don't make a choice, you should deduct 3%.
+If they don't make a choice, deduct 3%.

 Employer contributions